S. Nijamudeen

-This village is one of the olden village which is situated in the eastern coast of Sri Lanka. predominantly concentrated with a Muslim population.
-This is one of the places in Sri Lanka where you find 100% Tamil Speaking Muslims and it is the heart of the Sri Lankan Muslim Congress which holds roughly 12000 votes which belongs to the SLMC political party.
+Sainthamaruthu is one of the olden villages which is situated in the eastern coast of Sri Lanka.
+This place is predominantly concentrated with a Tamil speaking Muslim population.
+It is also the heart of the Sri Lankan Muslim Congress which holds roughly 12000 votes which belongs to the SLMC political party.
 This is where the late leader Hon.
 MHM Ashraff was elected as a Member of Parliament then later he became the most dominant Muslim in Sri Lankan politics.

-Deputy Minister S. Nijamudeen is also renowned for being one of the most approachable public figures in Sri Lankan politics as someone willing to listen to the common man during official and after hours.